 As is the case with pharmaceuticals generally, it is likely that there may be side effects and adverse events associated with our product candidates' use.
 Results of any clinical trial we conduct could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
 Serious adverse events or undesirable side effects caused by AL101, AL102 or any other product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
 Drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences may harm our business, financial condition and prospects significantly.
-To date, patients treated with AL101 or AL102 have experienced adverse events that include nausea, vomiting, diarrhea, fatigue, cough, decreased appetite, epistaxis, dry skin, insomnia and hypophosphatemia.
-In addition, in the Phase 1 studies conducted by BMS, there was one patient death that was assessed by the investigator to be treatment-related and there was one patient death that BMS determined could have been treatment-related.
-In our Phase 2 ACCURACY trial, there have been four deaths within 30 days of stopping AL101 treatment, two of which were assessed by the investigator not to be treatment-related, one of which was assessed by the investigator to likely be treatment-related but assessed by the trial sponsor as the result of advanced disease and/or pneumonia, and the last of which was assessed by the investigator to possibly be treatment-related but the investigator considered the subject's COVID-19 infection as an alternate cause of death.
 Patients in our ongoing and planned clinical trials may in the future suffer other serious adverse events or other side effects not observed in our preclinical studies or previous clinical trials.
 In addition, if our product candidates are used in combination with other therapies, our product candidates may exacerbate adverse events associated with the therapy and the severity and frequency of adverse events may be greater than the cumulative severity and frequency of such adverse events when the therapies are used as monotherapies.
 Patients treated with our product candidates may also be undergoing surgical, radiation and chemotherapy treatments, which can cause side effects or adverse events that are unrelated to our product candidates, but may still impact the success of our clinical trials.
 The inclusion of critically ill patients in our clinical trials may result in deaths or other adverse medical events due to other therapies or medications that such patients may be using or due to the gravity of such patients' illnesses.

-If unacceptable side effects arise in the development of our product candidates, we, the FDA or the IRBs at the institutions in which our studies are conducted, or the DSMB, if constituted for our clinical trials, could recommend a suspension or termination of our clinical trials, or the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of a product candidate for any or all targeted indications.
+If unacceptable side effects arise in the development of our product candidates, we, the FDA or the IRBs (or IECs) at the institutions in which our studies are conducted, or the DSMB, if constituted for our clinical trials, could recommend a suspension or termination of our clinical trials, or the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of a product candidate for any or all targeted indications.
 In addition, drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete a trial or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
 We expect to have to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
 Inadequate training in recognizing or managing the potential side effects of our product candidates could result in patient injury or death.
 Any of these occurrences may harm our business, financial condition and prospects significantly.